cloud-native-canada/k8s_setup_tools/docs/local_cluster/kind.md

  ✓ Installing CNI 🔌
  ✓ Installing StorageClass 💾
  ✓ Joining worker nodes 🚜
-Set kubectl context to "kind-demo"
+Set kubectl context to "kind-dev"
 ```

 You can check that everything is working.
 Each K8s node is actually a running `container`: